Boyce–Sneed feud

-The Boyce–Sneed feud was a conflict in early twentieth-century Texas between two wealthy cattlemen: John Beal Sneed and Albert Boyce Jr. It began in late 1911, when Lenora (Lena) Snyder Sneed left her husband, John, for a relationship with Boyce.
+The Boyce–Sneed feud was a conflict in early twentieth-century Texas between two wealthy cattlemen: John Beal Sneed (December 30, 1877 – April 22, 1960) and Albert Boyce Jr. (d.
+September 14, 1912).
+It began in late 1911, when Lenora (Lena) Snyder Sneed left her husband, John, for a relationship with Boyce.
 Sneed sought revenge for the sake of his honor and his home, which resulted in the deaths of seven men within the year.

 Background

 The Sneeds were a wealthy family of cattle ranchers who lived in the Fort Worth, Texas, area.
 By 1911, the Sneeds had been married for over ten years and had two daughters.

 In October 1911, after his wife informed him that she had been involved in a relationship with Boyce and wanted a divorce, Sneed had her placed in an asylum.
 (A diagnosis of "moral insanity" was a common practice for adulterous women at the time.)
 However, in the month following her incarceration, Boyce "rescued" her, and the two fled to Winnipeg, Canada.

 Sneed's response to his wife's "kidnapping" by Boyce triggered a "bizarre series of events that symbolized the tenacity of frontier justice in west Texas in the early twentieth century."
 Initially, Sneed informed the police and succeeded in having Boyce and Mrs. Sneed arrested.
 She was released into the custody of her father, Tom Snyder, who owned a ranch in New Mexico Territory, but she later returned to Fort Worth to be with her husband.
 Sneed hoped to see Boyce sent to prison on charges of kidnapping.
 However, after the charges were dropped, he decided to take the law into his own hands.